 Every OAI server must provide metadata records in Dublin Core, other (bibliographic) formats like MARC may be supported additionally.
 Available metadata formats can be detected with “ListMetadataFormats“.
 You can set the metadata format for the Catmandu OAI client via the --metadataPrefix parameter.

 The OAI server may support selective harvesting, so OAI clients can get only subsets of records from a repository.
 The client requests could be limited via datestamps (--from, --until) or set membership (--set).

-To get some Dublin Core records from the digital collection of the University of Michigan and convert them to JSON (default) run the following catmandu command:
+To get some Dublin Core records from the collection of Ghent University Library and convert it to JSON (default) run the following catmandu command:

 You can also harvest MARC data and store it in a file: